zeroc-ice/ice/csharp/BuildInstructionsLinuxMacOS.md

 This page describes how to build Ice for .NET from source using the .NET Core SDK.
 As an alternative, you can download and install the [zeroc.ice.net][1] NuGet package.

-A source build of Ice for .NET on Linux or macOS produces:
- - assemblies for [.NET Standard 2.0][2]
+A source build of Ice for .NET on Linux or macOS produces assemblies for [.NET Standard 2.0][2].

 ## Build Requirements

 Ice for .NET was extensively tested using the operating systems and compiler versions listed for our [supported platforms][3].

-In order to build Ice for .NET from source, you need the following:
- - the [.NET Core 2.0 SDK][4]
+In order to build Ice for .NET from source, you need the following the [.NET Core 2.0 SDK][4]

 ## Compiling Ice for .NET with .NET Core SDK

 Open a command prompt and change to the `csharp` subdirectory:
 ```
 cd csharp
 ```

 To build all Ice assemblies and the associated test suite, run:
 ```
 dotnet msbuild msbuild/ice.proj
 ```